drbitboy/CCW_Micro8xx_PID_reverse_engineering/README.md

 ### Reverse engineering the proportional action of the CCW PID

 These two images show trends of PV and CV for proportional-only experiments on the PID.
+The integral action was disabled by assigning a large value toe .Ti; the derivative action was disabled by assigning 0 to the values of .Td and .FC.

 The two cases demonstrate that the .Kc member of the PID_GAINS object is controller gain, in units of dCV/dPV..

 ![](https://github.com/drbitboy/CCW_Micro8xx_PID_reverse_engineering/raw/main/images/ccw_pid_ProportionalOnly_Kc0.10.png)